alkemics/pandagg/docs/source/introduction.rst

 * an aggregation response (tree) is a hierarchy of response buckets (nodes)

-This library sticks to that structure by providing a flexible syntax distinguishing **trees** and **nodes**, **trees** all inherit from treelib.tree.Tree class, whereas nodes all inherit from treelib.node.Node class.
+This library sticks to that structure by providing a flexible syntax distinguishing **trees** and **nodes**, **trees** all inherit from lighttree.Tree class, whereas nodes all inherit from lighttree.Node class.

 *****************